 Protecting Fruit Trees

 Controlling diseases of fruit trees usually takes multiple approaches, including preventative fungicidal or bacterial sprays.
 Proper timing is critical.
 Dormant sprays (usually horticultural oil combined with a fungicide) can help control insects and diseases by killing overwintering pest eggs or growth stages.
 Natria Neem Oil can be used as dormant spray as well as to control insects and diseases during the growing season.
-Other Natria products, including Natria Disease Control, are also labeled for use on fruit trees.
+Other Natria products are also labeled for use on fruit trees.
 Always be sure to read and follow label instructions.